Major Controversies Surrounding Jameis Winston: A Detailed Timeline

 In 2016, the university paid $950,000 to settle a lawsuit brought by the same woman alleging a violation of Title IX by FSU in handling her complaint.
 The university also agreed to conduct five years of sexual awareness programs but did not admit liability.

-November 17, 2017: NFL investigates Uber incident
+November 17, 2017: NFL Investigation into Uber Incident

-On November 17, 2017, it was reported that the NFL was conducting an investigation into an incident where Jameis Winston allegedly groped a female Uber driver in 2016.
+On November 17, 2017, it was reported that the NFL was conducting an investigation into an incident where Winston allegedly groped a female Uber driver in 2016.

-2018: Suspension for Uber incident
+2018: Suspension for Uber Incident